rudi-c/the-waterloo-blogger/FUTURE.md

 # Future plans

+Let me know if you are interested in working on one of these.
+I think they can be accessible and very useful side projects.

 ## Blog feed

 It would be nice to scrape the websites on the list and create a feed that people can subscribe to.

 Challenges:
-- Not all blogs have a RSS feed
+- Not all blogs have an RSS feed (todo: write instructions on how to setup one)
-- May need a way to parse arbitrary web pages
+- May need a way to parse arbitrary web pages (find an open-source tool?)

+On the other hand, half the entries are from Medium so it's fine if we don't have data for all blogs.

 ## Automatic integration